+Authorization & Concurrence :

-This Annex is considered operational and serves as a guide for rendering assistance whenever the Montana Emergency Response Framework (MERF) is activated.
-It supersedes all previous editions
+• rves as a guide for rendering assistance whenever the (MERF) is activated.
+It supersedes all previous edition

+Approved: Date:

 Record of Changes

 All changes to this plan annex are to be dated on the master copy kept by the Montana Disaster & Emergency Services (DES).